w3c/webextensions/proposals/runtime_on_load_on_enabled_events.md

 #### Use Cases `chrome.runtime.onExtensionLoaded`
-An extension automatically does initial bootstrapping, such as creating an initial state used throughout the browser session, creating a WebSocket connection, checking for things you've missed while the browser was closed, and putting something in chrome.storage.session.
+An extension automatically does initial bootstrapping, such as creating an initial state used throughout the browser session, creating a WebSocket connection, checking for things you've missed while the browser was closed etc.

 Before this API the developer would have to create multiple listeners for `chrome.runtime.onInstalled()`, `onStartup()`, and (above) `onEnabled()`.